Stuycs-K/final-project-4-cheng-jack-zhang-wen/WORKLOG.md

 Collisions on borders nice EXCEPT on the right edge of block objects (rounding is weird -- look at it)

+### 06/01/24

+Spent the day debugging right collision to prevent phase thru

+### 06/02/24

+Fixed right collision with a stupid simple + 1 factor to adjust from round-down int value

+Still occiasional phasing thru top/bottom because so many vector additions -- can adjust to jump once and will be fine

 ## Wen Zhang

 ### 5/23/2024